Worms, Germany: Middle Ages

 The bishopric of Worms existed by at least 614.
 In the Frankish Empire, the city was the location of an important palace of Charlemagne.
 The bishops administered the city and its territory.
 The most famous of the early medieval bishops was Burchard of Worms.
 In 868, an important synod was held in Worms.
 Around 900, the circuit wall was rebuilt according to the wall-building ordinance of Bishop Thietlach.

 Worms prospered in the High Middle Ages.
 Having received far-reaching privileges from King Henry IV as early as 1074, the city became an imperial free city.
 The bishops resided at Ladenburg and only had jurisdiction over Worms Cathedral itself.
 In 1122, the Concordat of Worms was signed; the 1495 imperial diet met here and made an attempt at reforming the disintegrating Imperial Circle Estates by the Imperial Reform.
 Most important, among more than 100 imperial diets held at Worms, that of 1521 (commonly known as the Diet of Worms) ended with the Edict of Worms, in which Martin Luther was declared a heretic after refusing to recant his religious beliefs.
 Worms was also the birthplace of the first Bibles of the Reformation, both Martin Luther's German Bible and William Tyndale's first complete English New Testament by 1526.

-The Free Imperial City of Worms, known in medieval Hebrew by the name Varmayza or Vermaysa (ורמיזא, ורמישא), was a centre of medieval Ashkenazic Judaism.
-The Jewish community was established there in the late 10th century, and Worms's first synagogue was erected in 1034.
-In 1096, 800 Jews were murdered by crusaders and the local mob.
-The Jewish Cemetery in Worms, dating from the 11th century, is believed to be the oldest surviving in situ cemetery in Europe.
-The Rashi Synagogue, which dates from 1175 and was carefully reconstructed after its desecration on Kristallnacht, is the oldest in Germany.
-Prominent students, rabbis, and scholars of Worms include Shlomo Yitzhaki (Rashi) who studied with R. Yizhak Halevi, Meir of Rothenburg (Maharam), Elazar Rokeach, Maharil, and Yair Bacharach.
-At the rabbinical synod held at Worms at the turn of the 11th century, Rabbi Gershom ben Judah (Rabbeinu Gershom) explicitly prohibited polygamy for the first time.
-For hundreds of years, until Kristallnacht in 1938, the Jewish Quarter of Worms was a centre of Jewish life.
-Worms today has only a very small Jewish population, and a recognizable Jewish community as such no longer exists.
-After renovations in the 1970s and 1980s, though, many of the buildings of the quarter can be seen in a close-to-original state, preserved as an outdoor museum.